Your complete guide to UK customs clearance when importing

 As of August 2024, UK customs charges are set at the following rates:

-Type and value of goods | Rates |
+Type and Value of Goods | Rates |

-Any goods under £135
+Any goods under £135 | No charge |

-| 2.5% (lower for some goods)
+Gifts worth £135-£630 | 2.5% (lower for some goods) |

-| It depends on the type of goods and the country of export.
-Check the HS code of the goods to get the exact rate
+Gifts above £630 and any other goods above £135 | It depends on the type of goods and the country of export.
+Check the HS code of the goods to get the exact rate.7 |

 If you need to pay import duties on a package, your chosen courier will notify you with instructions on how to complete the payment.
 Generally, you’ll have up to three weeks to settle the charges before the parcel is returned to the sender.